Skip to content

 Stob Law — common questions

 Stob Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 554m of ascent and takes most walkers 3-6 hours.
-Terrain: Bracken on the lower slopes that yields to clean turf on the upper ridge.
+The standard route covers about 7km with 446m of ascent and takes most walkers 2-3 hours.
+Ground conditions: Bracken on the lower slopes that yields to clean turf on the upper ridge.

-When is the best time to climb Stob Law?
+What's the best month to climb Stob Law?

 Is Stob Law safe in winter?